1985 National League Championship Series: Game 6

 In the top of the seventh, Darrell Porter singled, as did Tito Landrum.
 Steve Braun pinch-hit for Andújar and grounded out, but moved the runners to second and third.
 McGee's single then plated both runners, leading Tommy Lasorda to call on reliever Tom Niedenfuer.
 Niedenfuer's last pitch had landed in the seats to end Game 5, and the first batter he faced was the same—Ozzie Smith.
 Ozzie drilled a triple that just barely missed being a second left-handed homer, but Niedenfuer struck out Jack Clark on three fastballs to end the threat.
 But the Cardinals had now tied the game at four.

 In the bottom of the eighth, Mike Marshall lifted a towering fly ball to right off of Todd Worrell.
 It looked like a routine out, but the wind carried the ball just out of Andy Van Slyke's reach and over the wall for a home run.
 The Dodgers were now just three outs from forcing Game 7.

 In the ninth, Niedenfuer struck out César Cedeño, but McGee singled and stole second.
 With Ozzie Smith's prior success against Niedenfuer—a homer and triple in his last two at-bats—the Dodgers walked him and induced a ground out from Tommy Herr.
 With runners at second and third and two out, the obvious question faced Lasorda: "do you walk Clark to the open first base or do you pitch to him?"
 Niedenfuer had struck out Clark in the seventh.
 By contrast, the next two hitters in the Cardinal line-up, Van Slyke and Pendleton, were having miserable series.
 But Lasorda opted to pitch to Clark.
 Clark promptly drilled Niedenfuer's first fastball 450 ft into the left field stands for a pennant-winning home run.
 Demoralized, the Dodgers went 1-2-3 in the bottom of the ninth, with Pedro Guerrero popping up for the final out.

-The Cardinals would eventually lose in 7 games to the Kansas City Royals in the World Series.